bvibber/wasm2swf/readme.md

 Arguments and locals go into a register-like list with compile-time constant indexes on the get/set opcodes, which is very similar.
 (The indexes must be offset by one, as index 0 holds the ActionScript `this` argument.)

-Globals and function imports can live as indexed property slots on the module instance; local function references as indexed methods for direct calls.
+Globals and function imports can live as property slots on the module instance; local function references as methods for direct calls.
 The dynamic function table for indirect calls can be an array, itself living as a property on the module.

-I'm not sure if the indexed properties and methods will be more performant than the emscripten/wasm2js-style use of a scope closure, as long as the names are bound at compile time.
+I'm not sure if the properties and methods will be more performant than the emscripten/wasm2js-style use of a scope closure, as long as the names are bound at compile time.
 Could try it both ways maybe.

 ### Impedence mismatches